 1. Have a clear vision and objectives for the team.
 Without this, it will be challenging to keep everyone on the same page and working towards the same goal.
 Create clear guidelines for communication and decision-making.
 Establishing ground rules will help ensure that everyone can contribute and that decisions are democratic.

 2. Build trust within the team.
 Do it by setting up regular video calls or face-to-face meetings and encouraging team members to socialize outside work.
-Use video conferencing and collaboration tools to keep everyone connected and ensure everyone is aware of the team's goals.
+Use video conferencing and collaboration tools like RingCentral or Zoom to keep everyone connected and ensure everyone is aware of the team's goals.

 3. Have a good project management system in place.
 It will help keep track of deadlines and milestones and ensure everyone is working on the right tasks.